 Apple has paired up with projector manufacturer Miroir to sell small versions designed for use with iPhone, iPad, MacBook, and Apple TV.
 As long as you have one of Apple’s Lightning to AV adapters, you’ll be all set to project directly from your mobile device.

-The MP175 has a 720p native resolution and projects at 200 lumens.
-Able to display up to an 80″ screen, it connects to whatever streaming media players you prefer through its HDMI port, as well as streaming content directly from your iPhone or iPad via apps on the device.
+The MP289 has a 1080p native resolution and projects at an impressive 400 lumens.
+Able to display up to a 100″ screen, it connects to whatever streaming media players you prefer through its HDMI port, as well as streaming content directly from your iPhone or iPad via apps on the device.

-As people are gathering outdoors for group events more often these days, things like backyard movie nights are becoming more common.
-A good mini projector is an investment, so plan to spend $100 or more to get something worthwhile, and $200-$600 for a model that’s truly portable with a built-in battery.
+A good mini projector is an investment, so plan to spend $150 or more to get something worthwhile, and three or four times that for a model with enough brightness and resolution to watch with multiple people.

-If it’s within your budget, the Nebula Capsule II Smart Mini Projector is the way to go.
-Easily the best all-round option, it’s compact and portable with clear pictures, a good speaker, strong compatibility with other devices, and direct access to thousands of apps and games.
+If they’re within your budget, the XGIMI MoGo Pro or Nebula Capsule 3 Laser are the way to go.
+Easily the best all-round options, they’re compact and portable with bright, clear pictures, decent sound, and strong compatibility with other devices.

-For a more affordable option, opt for VANKYO's Burger 101 if you still want something truly portable, or the VANKYO LEISURE 3 if you’re happy to restrict yourself to somewhere within range of a power socket.
+For a more affordable option, opt for the Magnasonic LED Pocket if you still want something truly portable, or the AAXA P8 if you’re happy to restrict yourself to somewhere within range of a power socket.

 Main image via Shutterstock, product images via Amazon, photo of Nebula Capsule 3 projecting onto wall via author